 ”Medical travel insurance is primarily responsible for getting you to a facility that can treat you,” says Sheri Howell, vice president of communications for Medjet, a global air medical transport and travel security membership program.
 “If that facility is in a foreign country, they’re only going to move you farther if you can prove that it’s medically necessary.
 So unless you can prove that your hospital at home is the only hospital capable of treating you, then they’re not going to pay to move you.”

 According to Hummer, “Medical evacuation bills are typically between $100,000 to $1 million, and that’s the amount that is typically covered if you get med-evac coverage [in an insurance policy].”
-Squaremouth recommends travelers taking international trips purchase a travel insurance policy with at least $100,000 medical evacuation coverage; those taking a cruise or going to a remote destination should get at least $250,000 in coverage.
+Squaremouth recommends that travelers taking international trips purchase a travel insurance policy with at least $100,000 in medical evacuation coverage; those taking a cruise or going to a remote destination should get at least $250,000 in coverage.

-For travelers worried about security-related emergencies, Medjet offers an additional layer of coverage called MedjetHorizon, which adds 24/7 crisis response benefits, including evacuation in case of non-medical emergencies such as political threats, riots, natural disasters, or a pandemic.
+For travelers worried about security-related emergencies, Medjet offers an additional layer of coverage called MedjetHorizon, which adds 24/7 crisis response benefits, including evacuation in case of nonmedical emergencies such as political threats, riots, natural disasters, or a pandemic.

 What does your credit card really cover?

-Don’t make the assumption that your credit card has you covered for everything that may come up; look closely at the policy and ask questions before you travel.
+Don’t assume that your credit card has you covered for everything that may come up; look closely at the policy and ask questions before you travel.
 “If you have an emergency medical issue, travel insurance can cover up to a million dollars depending on what you want,” Hummer says.
-“If you have a credit card that offers medical coverage—and that’s more rare, they mostly do interruption—they have a limited amount of coverage, and $5,000 is currently the highest that I’ve seen in my research.
+“If you have a credit card that offers medical coverage—and that’s more rare, as they mostly do interruption—they have a limited amount of coverage, and $5,000 is currently the highest that I’ve seen in my research.
 And that’s very rare.”

 What can your airline do?